-Alvean is managed by a team of four senior executives who bring a wealth of experience to the joint venture.
-Read more about the backgrounds of CEO Ivo Sarjanovic, COO Soren Hoed Jensen, CFO Stefano Tonti and CRO Jacques Gillaux on this page.
+Alvean is managed by a team of three senior executives who bring a wealth of experience to the joint venture.
+Read more about the backgrounds of CEO Gareth Griffiths, COO Soren Hoed Jensen and CFO Stefano Tonti on this page.

 In addition, the Board of Directors regularly reviews strategy and business plans and ensures Alvean operates according to the highest ethical standards.
-The board is composed of an equal number of members from each parent company and is led by a rotating Chairman – Luis Roberto Pogetti until 2016.
+The board is composed of an equal number of members from each parent company and is led by a rotating Chairman – Luiz Antonio Pretti until 2018.

 Soren Hoed Jensen is Alvean’s Chief Operating Officer.
 A Danish citizen, Mr. Jensen holds a degree in Economics and has a market oriented post-graduate degree from Brazil.
 In 1991, he joined Louis Dreyfus in São Paulo and worked mainly in the Orange Juice business, where he was responsible for all non- US sales and risk management activities.
 Mr. Jensen moved to Copersucar in 2005, originally handling exports.
 In 2009, he assumed responsibility for all trading and sales activities for sugar and ethanol across domestic and export markets.